 Figure 3.1 – Project 802 Organizational Structure

-References [other1] and [other2] contain background information on the IEEE standards development process and an introduction to the 802 LMSC.
+Reference [other1] contains background information on the IEEE standards development process.

 Function

 The 802.11 WG charter is to develop Physical layer and MAC layer specifications for wireless Local Area Networks (LANs) carried out under Project Authorization Requests (PAR) approved by the IEEE Standards Board and assigned to the 802.11 WG.
 Since the scope of standards work which comprises 802.11 WG activity is widely dispersed in time, technology and structure, individual standards activities within 802.11 WG are, at the discretion of the 802.11 WG, carried out by Task Groups (TGs) operating under, and reporting to the 802.11 WG.